Khwe, Aaniin, Bonjour, Hello!

 The IKLWG is a core advisory group of committed military and civilian professionals and students who share a common interest in advancing RMC’s diversity and inclusion efforts.
 The mission of the IKLWG is to explore culturally appropriate and innovative approaches to increasing Indigenous awareness and inclusion at RMC.
 This is achieved by co-developing initiatives with Indigenous stakeholders, inspired by the Truth and Reconciliation Commission’s 94 Calls to Action.

-Leading the IKLWG are co-chairs Ryan ‘Rye’ Barberstock, a Kanien'kehá:ka (Mohawk) PhD student at Queen’s University and Kingston Indigenous community member, and settler-scholar Stéphanie Chouinard, from the Department of Political Science at RMC.
+The IKLWG is co-chaired by an Indigenous and a non-Indigenous community member.
+The non-Indigenous co-chair is Stéphanie Chouinard, a settler-scholar from the Department of Political Science at RMC.
+The Indigenous co-chair is temporarily vacant.
 Since the inception of the IKLWG in 2016, the working group has examined and identified 4 key areas of interest: (1) Indigenous relations and Truth and Reconciliation at RMC, (2) external Indigenous community engagement, (3) Indigenous curricula development, and (4) enhanced programs and service models to better serve the cultural needs of Indigenous students.

 The IKLWG supports reconciliation by striving to change mindsets, policies, and practices at RMC.
 We have a three-year plan, with the first two years focused on communication and the third year focused on increasing Indigenous faculty and staff and creating community partnerships.